Nebraska man dies in one-vehicle crash on Interstate 80

 A 38-year-old Nebraska man died early Tuesday in a one-vehicle crash on Interstate 80 near Grand Island.

-Investigators determined that Gurule, who was wearing a seat belt, was eastbound near mile marker 299, just west of the Wood River interchange.
+Investigators determined that Gurule, who was wearing a seat belt, was eastbound just west of the I-80’s Wood River interchange.
 He apparently lost control of the 2005 Ford F-150 pickup truck he was driving.

 The pickup left the roadway, went into a ditch on the south side of the road and hit a tree.